 - any publications that are not yours are rejected

 - add any missing publications or creative works

-- submit the accepted versions of your articles or other evidence to the Research Online repository
+- submit the accepted versions of your research outputs to La Trobe's institutional repository OPAL.

 While the Library has responsibility for coordinating the collection of research publication data through the My Publications system, the Research Office is responsible for all reporting by department, research centre or college, and the government submissions.

-For assistance or for more details please use our research query form and someone from the Research Online team will respond.
+For assistance or for more details please use our research query form and someone from the Library Research Support team will respond.

 Frequently asked questions

 All eligible research outputs including: books, book chapters, journal articles, conference proceedings, research reports for an external body, original creative works and exhibitions.
 Staff and higher degree research students are included.

 What login should I use to access My Publications?

 Use the same login and password that you use to login the La Trobe system.
 If you have trouble logging in, please contact the team by using the research query form.